Coping with Grief

 The first few days after a death can be a very difficult time.
 It’s important to have the support of a caring funeral director, family and friends to help you through.

-If people ask you what they can do to help or you would like to help someone who is grieving but just don’t know how, here are some ideas:
+If people ask you what they can do to help or you would like to help but just don’t know how, here are some ideas:

 - Pick up family members from the airport that are coming for the funeral.

 - Offer an extra bedroom to out-of-town family members or friends.
 Not every home can accommodate extra guests and the grieving families may need space of their own.